bowedcontainer2/duolingo-pramp/README.md

 - [ ] Add a database to save session data, also to populate a question bank.
 (I just have some text Spanish questions for now)
 - [ ] Friend feature to connect with friends and practice together (?)
 - [ ] History feature to look back on previous sessions and scores
+- [ ] Better flesh out peer to peer connections.
+(Currently running on a mock instance of a WebRTC peer connection for dev testing!)